Drug distributors, J&J agree to finalize $26 bln opioid settlement

 Feb 25 (Reuters) - The three largest U.S. drug distributors and drugmaker Johnson & Johnson JNJ.N have agreed to finalize a proposed $26 billion settlement resolving claims by states and local governments that they helped fuel the U.S. opioid epidemic.

-The distributors, McKesson Corp MCK.N, AmerisourceBergen Corp ABC.N, Cardinal Health Inc CAH.N, and drugmaker Johnson & Johnson JNJ.N had until Friday to decide whether enough cities and counties nationally had opted to join the landmark settlement for $26 billion to justify moving forward with it.
+Distributors McKesson Corp MCK.N, AmerisourceBergen Corp ABC.N and Cardinal Health Inc CAH.N along with J&J had until Friday to decide whether enough cities and counties nationally had opted to join the landmark settlement to justify moving forward with it.

-The three distributors said in a statement they agreed to pay roughly $19.5 billion over 18 years to resolve the claims.

-In a letter reviewed by Reuters, Charles Lifland, an attorney for J&J, told lawyers for the states and local governments it determined there had been a "sufficient resolution" of the claims to proceed with the deal.

-The deal aims to resolve more than 3,000 lawsuits largely by state and local governments seeking to hold the companies responsible for an opioid abuse crisis that has led to hundreds of thousands of overdose deaths in the last two decades..
+The deal aims to resolve around 3,000 lawsuits by state and local governments seeking to hold the companies responsible for an opioid abuse crisis that has led to hundreds of thousands of overdose deaths in the United States over the last two decades..

+The distributors and J&J in separate statements on Friday confirmed they had determined there was "sufficient" participation to move forward with the settlement, which was first announced in July.
+They are not admitting wrongdoing.

+The announcement paves the way for the companies to begin making payments to the governments in April, money that officials say will be used to fund treatment and other programs aimed at addressing the health crisis.

+This month, the Sackler family owners of OxyContin maker Purdue Pharma in its bankruptcy proposed a revised settlement worth up to $6 billion that would resolve claims the company fueled the epidemic.
+Drugmaker Mallinckrodt this month won bankruptcy court approval for a $1.7 billion settlement.

+Other drugmakers like Israel-based Teva Pharmaceutical Industries Ltd TEVA.TA as well as major pharmacy chains remain in litigation.
+Talks with those companies are ongoing, Stein said.

-(Reporting by Nate Raymond in Boston and Manas Mishra in Bengaluru; Editing by Noeleen Walder, Bill Berkrot and Saumyadeb Chakrabarty)
+(Reporting by Nate Raymond in Boston and Manas Mishra in Bengaluru; Editing by Noeleen Walder and Bill Berkrot)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.